 \subsection{Set A: Standard Video Manipulations Datasets}

 We made three datasets by applying different sets of standard manipulations to videos from the Video-ACID~\cite{hosler2019video} dataset.
 All three datasets were made using a common procedure.
 First, we created binary ground-truth masks specifying the tamper regions for each video.
 These tamper regions correspond to multiple randomly chosen shapes with random sizes, orientations, and placements within a frame.
 Fake videos were created by choosing a mask, then manipulating content within the tamper region.
-Pristine copies of each original video were also retained to create a set of authentic videos.
-All video frames (both manipulated and authentic) were re-encoded as H.264 videos using FFmpeg~\cite{FFmpeg} with a constant rate factor of 23 and a 30 FPS frame rate.
+Original videos were retained to form the set of authentic videos.
+All video frames of both sets were re-encoded as H.264 videos using FFmpeg~\cite{FFmpeg} with 30 FPS and constant rate factor of 23.

 Each dataset in Set A corresponds to a different manipulation type.
 The \textbf{Video Camera Model Splicing (VCMS)} dataset contains videos with content spliced in from other videos.
-The \textbf{Video Perceptually Visible Manipulation (VPVM)} dataset contains content modified using common editing operations such as contrast enhancement, smoothing, sharpening, blurring, etc. applied with strengths that can be visually detected.
-The \textbf{Video Perceptually Invisible Manipulation (VPIM)} dataset was made in a similar fashion to the VPVM, but using much smaller manipulation strengths to create challenging forgeries.
-For each dataset, we made 3200 videos (96000 frames) for training, 520 videos (15600 frames) for validation, and 280 videos (8400 frames) for testing.
+The \textbf{Video Perceptually Visible Manipulation (VPVM)} dataset contains content modified using common editing operations, e.g. contrast enhancement, smoothing, sharpening, blurring, etc. applied with strengths that can be visually detected.
+The \textbf{Video Perceptually Invisible Manipulation (VPIM)} dataset was made in a similar fashion to VPVM, but with much smaller manipulation strengths to create challenging forgeries.
+For each dataset, we made 3200 videos (96000 frames) for training, 520 videos (15600 frames) for validation, 280 videos (8400 frames) for testing.